ejparth/ML-2024/README.md

 **Day 12** 3/26/2024 Completed Naive Bayes and HyperParameter Tuning.\
 **Day 13** 3/27/2024 Comppleted KNN - K nearest neighbours is a classification model.
 Calculates the Elucedian distance between the k nearest points from the target point.\
 **Day 14** 3/28/2024 Completed PCA - Principal Component Analysis.
 Main aim is select features which are higly important for training the mode.\
+**Day 15** 3/29/2024 Used all feature extraction techiques, onehotencoding, KFold Cross Validation, GridSearchCV.
+Also learnt how to identify outliers and remove them from the data.
+Used IQR, SD technique and Eigen Values methods.
+**Day 16** 3/30/2024 Created V.1 of Cheat sheet for Data Science.